František Tokár: Personal life

+Tokár was born on 25 May 1925 in Veľké Chrašťany.
+He worked at the Slovak Institute of Physical Training in Bratislava.
+He died in Bratislava on 29 October 1993.

 Table tennis career

-From 1947 to 1957 he won ten medals in singles, doubles, and team events in the World Table Tennis Championships.
+From 1947 to 1957, he won ten medals in singles, doubles, and team events in the World Table Tennis Championships.

 The ten World Championship medals included five gold medals; four in the men's team event and one in the doubles with Ivan Andreadis at the 1949 World Table Tennis Championships.